 If you’ve been to the UK at least once you know what passionate cake eaters Brits are.
-And if the only thing that comes to mind when thinking of cakes in Britain is a good old Cream Scone, then make yourself a cup of tea and keep on reading.
+And if the only thing that comes to mind when thinking of British cakes is a good old Cream Scone, then make yourself a cup of tea and keep on reading.
 You are likely to start packing your suitcase and plan a trip to the UK as soon as possible for the sake of those tasty bites.

 Indulgently rich chocolate flavour of this cake truly proves its name.
 Besides being made of chocolate layers, it is finished with a tempting top layer of dark chocolate sauce that shines and attracts.
 Chocoholics don’t even try to keep their hands off this culinary masterpiece, and we’d recommend you the same.

 If your eyes happen to come across this dessert while looking through the menu don’t hesitate and order it.
 Deliciously sweet, sour and sticky lemon drizzle cake is made of soft sponge basis soaked in a lemon glaze.
 The latter is prepared from icing sugar, zest and lemon juice.
 Along with the pleasant memories, this cake will leave you with a fresh, sweet, long-lasting light aftertaste.